-Under an agreement dated April 21, 1992 between the City of Milwaukee, the Westown BID, and Westown Association of Milwaukee, Inc., the Westown BID contracted with The Westown Association of Milwaukee, Inc. to provide all of the services outlined in Section III of the operating plans, as amended from time to time.
-All board members of the Westown BID are also board members of The Westown Association of Milwaukee, Inc.
+Under an agreement dated April 21, 1992 between the City of Milwaukee, the BID, and the Association, the BID contracted with Association to provide all of the services outlined in Section III of the operating plans, as amended from time to time.
+All board members of the BID are also board members of the Association

-Westown BID assessments received from the City of Milwaukee are transferred to Westown Association of Milwaukee, Inc. as compensation for their services and/or reimbursement for expenditures incurred.
+The BID assessments received from the City of Milwaukee are transferred to the Association as compensation for their services and/or reimbursement for expenditures incurred.